katterfelto/katterfelto.github.io/index.md

 # Who am I and what's with the name

 I'm Dave, from Gods Own County of Yorkshire in the UK.
 I started my working life as a Draftsman but went to university as a mature student and got a BSc in Computer Science.
 I'm now a programmer/software developer.
-I'm married and have a daughter, dog amd cat who all ignore me, unless they want something :)
+I'm married and have a daughter, dog and cat who all ignore me, unless they want something :)

 My user name is taken from [Gustavus Katterfelto](https://en.wikipedia.org/wiki/Gustavus_Katterfelto) who was a Prussian conjurer, scientific lecturer, and quack; he is buried in a local Church.